Weekly Roundup: Uber’s Hell-ish week, Tesla’s plans for trucking

 Apple seems to be on a special projects hiring spree.
 A new report is claiming that Apple has hired a group of biomedical researchers to work on a secret project to monitor diabetic patients using sensors.
 Normally, patients monitor their glucose by pricking themselves to get a blood sample, so not having to do that any more would be a real game-changer for people affected by diabetes.
 It was reported that Apple is also putting together a team to design its own battery management chip for the iPhone.
 By designing its own chips, Apple could go a bit further than the standard power management chip, making the iPhone slightly more efficient in power usage.
 This way, the company could get a leg up on Android makers when it comes to battery life.

 In other Apple news, the California DMV released a list of companies allowed to test autonomous vehicles on the roads of California.
 The last name of the long list is Apple.
-It doesn’t necessarily mean that you’re going to see an Apple car on the road tomorrow.
-But it means that the company has the green light to start real-world tests at some point in the future.
+It doesn’t necessarily mean that you’re going to see an Apple car on the road tomorrow… but it means that the company has the green light to start real-world tests at some point in the future.

 Tesla CEO Elon Musk revealed on Twitter that Tesla plans to show off an electric pickup truck sometime within the next two years.
-Musk also announced that Tesla will reveal its electric semi truck, the Tesla Semi in September of this year.
+Musk also announced that Tesla will reveal its electric semi truck, the Tesla Semi, in September of this year.

 4. Lyft confirms major $600 million raise, bringing total funding to $2.61 billion